dataglyder/Propane-Prices.io/README.md

                                                                              # were the columns selected.
 ```
 ## Change Column Name in Python
 This is usually done to rename the columns.
-In this case I will love to rename the columns to change all the characters to lower case and also to shorten the names.
+In this case, I will rename the columns to change all the characters to lower case and also to shorten the names.
 ``` Python
 needed_cols = data.rename(column = {"Data":"data", "New York Statewide Average ($/gal)":"ny_st_avg ($/gal)"}]
 ```